CodaBool/terminal/readme.md

 # 🔑 Access
 > I am currently in the process of becoming a Patreon creator with Foundry.
 Until that happens the module will not be available for download.

+Until then you can follow me on [Patreon](https://www.patreon.com/CodaBool) for updates.